-Students will be able to apply the principles of economics, financial analysis, information and operations management, and marketing to the

-- Understanding of the interrelations between business organizations and other societal institutions - Students will use principles of ethics and social responsibility to understand the management of relationships between a business enterprise and its key internal and external stakeholders. - Teamwork, interpersonal, communication and leadership skills expected of an executive manager - Students will demonstrate graduatelevel competence in team interaction, effective writing and presentation skills, and leadership. - Application of critical thinking, analysis and problem-solving skills to crucial business decisions

-Students will apply a variety of techniques to analyze problems critically; to develop, evaluate and select from competing alternative courses of action; then implement decisions in an organizational context.
+- apply the principles of economics, financial analysis, information and operations management, and marketing to the diagnosis of complex business problems. - use principles of ethics and social responsibility to understand the management of relationships between a business enterprise and its key internal and external stakeholders. - demonstrate graduate-level competence in team interaction, effective writing and presentation skills, and leadership. - apply a variety of techniques to analyze problems critically; to develop, evaluate and select from competing alternative courses of action; then implement decisions in an organizational context.